fantaclaus/tswlib/README.md

 ```

 In addition to rendering the library allows to handle events fired by HTML elements.
-In the next example we create list items with `A` elements.
-When clicked, it displays a message box with appropriate text:
+In the next example we create a list of items with `A` elements.
+When clicked, they display a message with the appropriate text:

 ```typescript
 class MyCtl extends tsw.Control